Gucci launches vintage site Vault during Milan Fashion Week | ExBulletin

 Although in Milan for the show, the creators virtually appeared on a screen for their traditional post-show bow.

-I realized that it’s so important to do something with your hands because you get some kind of satisfaction, and we need satisfaction, Arbesser said.

-In the wake of the pandemic, the Milan-based Austrian designer happily ditched the runway for more personal presentations, transforming a storefront in Milan’s luxury shopping district into a creative studio adorned with a bespoke mural and displaying a new line of tablecloths with its latest collection.
+In the wake of the pandemic, the Milan-based Austrian designer happily ditched the runway for more personal presentations, transforming a showcase in Milan’s luxury shopping district into a creative studio adorned with a bespoke mural and displaying a new line. of tablecloths with its latest collection.

 The details of the mural became a decoration on a dress pocket.
 The long, romantic silhouettes contrast with the crop tops.
 A black and white checkered mini dress was paired with a square print shirt, while a short tapestry skirt had a youthful appeal.
 This season’s prints include naïve designs, colorful checkerboard prints with a pixel effect, alongside gingham, retro checks and stripes.